stella-kang/SnackTyper/README.md

 - Use the keyboard to input words
 - Track their score based on the amount of levels passed
 - Track the amount of chances they have left before losing the game
+- Play or pause optional background music, as well as adjust the volume

 In addition, the project will include:
 - An instructions view that describes the rules of the game